 Performance 4 Forward and backward rotation

-Contents Rotate forward or backward.
+Contents Rotate with the whole body floating,

+Do not ground other than the feet.

-Evaluation point Grounding Grounding Grounding Front-back Fall
+Grounding Grounding Grounding Front-back Fall

-other than foot only one hand both hands rotation
+other than only one both hands rotation

-2 2 4 martine
+Evaluation point foot hand

-5 points 4 points 3 points 2 points 1 point
+10 5 4 points 3 points 2 points 1 point

+points

-- (1) Measure the time from the red or blue corner to the start line to the finish line. - (2) If it is carried out and falls, it will be 1 point, and it will be taken as a zero point if it is not carried out.
+(1) Measure the time from the red or blue corner to the start line to the finish line.

+(2) If it is carried out and falls, it will be 1 point, and it will be taken as a zero point if it is not carried out.

-- (3) The performance becomes effective when it stops for 3 seconds, and the same performance can be challenged continuously by advanced skills. - (4) Stand at a single contact area of 1 cm2 or less.
+(3) The performance becomes effective when it stops for 3 seconds, and the same performance can be challenged continuously by advanced skills.

+(4) Stand at a single contact area of 1 cm2 or less.

-- In movement, it is prohibited to walk sideways except changing direction. - There is one hand with "one hand upside down" such as by hand, and it is not judged that upside down with elbow is one hand upside down.
+- In movement, it is prohibited to walk sideways except changing direction.

+- There is one hand with "one hand upside down" such as by hand, and it is not judged that upside down with elbow is one hand upside down.

 It is equivalent to two-point inversion.
+Inverted by both elbows is a three-point inversion.

-In the case of a robot in which the hand is integrated with the arm, it is acceptable to use less than 20% of the total length of the arm.
+In the case of a robot in which the hand is integrated with the arm, it is acceptable to use grounding part of arm is less than 20% of the total length of the arm.
 20% of the arms are 20% from the tip of the arm or the tip of the hand.
 In the prior examination, please color-code the grounding part of the hand, etc., and declare it.
 The same is true for single finger "inverted".